-When I read the 2nd Amendment and consider the historical context around it, it seems obvious to me that there are at least two very different ways in which it can be read.
+When I read the 2nd Amendment and consider the historical context around it, it seems obvious to me that there are at least two very different ways in which it can be read (probably more than two).
 Here is what it says:

 A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.As you can see, the right of the people to keep and bear arms is clear.
 But it is also clearly linked to the idea of a "well regulated Militia" and the security of the State.
 This is problematic for gun rights proponents because it does not say anything about individual citizens who are not part of any regulated group tasked with security.
 In fact, it seems easier to use this text to support armed local law enforcement forces than private citizens.
 Read in such a way, there is little to prohibit gun control legislation.